-Please note that all costs quoted are approximates and prices will vary based on location, supplier, time of purchase.
-These figures should not be relied on as hard fact but as a guide, based on real information at the time of writing.
+Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
+These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.

 - Check list of retailers here.

-- Works out at around $0.15 per day over 3 years
+- Works out at around $0.13 per day over 3 years

-Whilst we have tested the Pro 3000 for a few weeks, like we do with all brushes here at Electric Teeth, other Oral-B brushes have been on test with us and thousands of users for many years.
+Whilst I have tested the Smart 3000 for a few weeks, like I do with all brushes here at Electric Teeth, other Oral-B brushes have been on test with us and thousands of users for many years.

-A robust design and construction we can be pretty confident in that if you opt for the Pro 3000 or any other Oral B brush it is quite likely it will still functional 4 or 5 years down the line, with a regular rinse and wipe down.
+A robust design and construction we can be pretty confident in that if you opt for the Smart 3000 or any other Oral B brush it is quite likely it will still functional 4 or 5 years down the line, with a regular rinse and wipe down.

 The weakest point is the battery.
 After repeated charges and discharges it can fail and should it, they are not easy to replace.
-Because it is an internal battery, should it fail within 2 years or any other part, unless user damage it will be covered.
+Because it is an internal battery, should it fail within 2 years or any other part, unless user damage, it will be covered.

 - Height (without head) – 19.5cm

-- Height (with head) – 23cm
+- Height (with head) – 23.5cm

-- Width – 2.5cm
+- Width – 2.3cm

-- Thickness – 3cm
+- Thickness – 2.9cm

-- Weight (without head) – 124g
+- Weight (without head) – 123g

-- Weight (with head) – 130g
+- Weight (with head) – 129g

 All are approximates